CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 Use surface-based mapping with a low-resolution output surface
 --------------------------------------------------------------
-The typical use case scenarion is using FreeSurfer_ pial and white matter surfaces that are resampled to standard topology using MapIcosahedron.
+The typical use case scenario is using FreeSurfer_ pial and white matter surfaces that are resampled to standard topology using MapIcosahedron.
 Then, the high-resolution surfaces are used to define which voxels are associated with each searchlight, whereas the low-resolution surface is used as centers for the searchlight.
 The former aims to result in more precise selection of voxels; the latter in fewer centers, and thus reduced execution time for the searchlight.

 In this scenario, it is required that the vertices in low-resolution surface are a subset of the pair-wise averages of vertices in the high-resolution pial and white surfaces.
 A typical use case is using standard topologies from AFNI's MapIcosahedron, where the high resolution surfaces are constructed using X linear divisionsof the triangles of an icosahedron, the low-resolution surface is constructed with Y linear divisions, and Y<X and X is an integer multiple of Y.